SaronAB/chatting-room/README.md

 # chatting-room
-Chat-app using NodeJS and socket.io
+Chat-app using node.js and socket.io

 # Access Website
 * Note: the EC2 instance used to serve this site is not currently running